 Yes – to my Aunt, close friends, colleagues, and some distant relatives that we never have any other contact with (as they always send us cards).

 Nowadays I actually live in London with my mother, and I don’t have grandparents to visit any more.
 My Aunt still lives nearby too, so we see her every so often.
-But I do travel back to Devon for a few days if possible, to have a Christmas meal with my colleagues and meet one or two of my old school friends, so that’s become my new tradition every year.
-It was a little bit strange doing it that way round for the first time in 2017, but it is a nice new way of doing things.
+But I do travel back to Devon for a few days if possible, to have a Christmas meal with my colleagues and meet one or two of my old school friends, so that’s become a nice new tradition.

-I do go out for a lot of social Christmas meals, usually with visual impairment groups in London I’m a member of, and dinners with individual friends in the city, plus a meal with my work colleagues in Devon.
+I do enjoy going out for social Christmas meals, with friends of mine, and visual impairment groups I’m connected with in London, and a meal with my work colleagues in Devon.
 And I’ll occasionally go to Christmas dinners with non-disabled social groups in London too.
-And I’m very happy with all of that.

 But I’ve not been invited to any parties where you get dressed up, dance at a disco, play games, etc with a large group of people.
 If I were given the opportunity to attend such an event, I would prefer it to be with someone I know, or with someone able to help me get my bearings at least, otherwise it would be too unfamiliar and overwhelming to try and mingle with a large group of complete strangers on my own in a new environment.

 When I was young we had some kind of party at school each year, of course.
-But outside of that environment my Christmas growing up was always spent with my family, during our visits to London as I mentioned earlier.
-We weren’t big party people really.
+But outside of that environment my Christmas growing up was always spent with my family, during our visits to London as I mentioned earlier, and we weren’t big party people.
 One or two of my cousins, who were about the same age as me, would come round sometimes, and we’d hang out for a bit and have a bit of fun.
 And sometimes I would play games with my relatives, like Uno, Pontoon (aka Blackjack), Trivial Pursuit, etc. But we never had a big formal party or anything like that.

 Yes.
-We decorate the living room, as that’s where we spend most of our time.
-As well as a fibre-optic tree that animatedly lights up in various colours, we also put up our Christmas cards, some tinsel and baubles, and some felt banners made of a felt-like material that spell out Merry Christmas or have bells and stars with Santa faces in the centre.
+We decorate the living room with a fibre-optic tree that animatedly lights up in various colours, as well as putting up our Christmas cards, some tinsel and baubles, and some felt banners that spell out Merry Christmas or have bells and stars with Santa faces in the centre.

 So we don’t go mad, and we don’t have the eyesight to put together anything elaborate, but we do make the place look nice and festive.